-DLiTE was developed as a comprehensive elementary education licensure program for both rural and urban students who cannot attend a full-time, campus-based teacher education program.
-It is a cohort-based, 6-semester course of study that culminates in a Bachelor of Science degree in Elementary Education.
-New cohorts start each Spring (January) and Fall (August-September).
+DLiTE is a comprehensive elementary education licensure program for both rural and urban students who cannot attend a full-time, campus-based teacher education program.
+It is a six semester course of study that culminates in a Bachelor of Science degree in Elementary Education and teacher license eligibility.
+New cohorts start each Spring (January) and Fall (August) semester.

-This is a three year program, regardless of what degrees applicants hold.
-Online learning will involve using the web-based instructional management system‚ D2L Brightspace.
-Because the DLiTE program is a hybrid model, students have opportunities for financial aid.
+This is a three year program, regardless of the degree an applicant may already hold.
+Online learning in the program involves using the web-based instructional management system‚ D2L Brightspace.
+Because DLiTE is a degree program, most students are eligible for financial aid.

-Face-to-face meetings are mandatory attendance and take place at the Anoka Ramsey Community College – Coon Rapids Campus.
+Attendance at in-person meetings is mandatory, and take place at North Hennepin Community College — Brooklyn Park, MN.
 We meet each August, December and May to start the courses and take each semester’s finals.
-The meetings last Friday-Sunday.
+The meetings typically run Friday-Sunday.

-Student teaching is completed the last semester of the program and is done in person in a nearby K-6 public elementary school.
-Assignments are given to students in areas near where they live.
+Student teaching is completed in the last semester of the program and is done in-person in a K-6 public elementary school.
+Teaching assignments are given to students in areas near where they live.

-If you have questions regarding education transfer credits or have advising issues, please contact our DLiTE Advisor, Lisa Krall.
-Please be sure to view the Program of Study which lists the specific courses and the credits and check your courses for equivalencies prior to making the call.
-Keep in mind the courses you will be taking in the DLiTE Program are education courses specific to licensure so not many will transfer unless they are equivalencies to these courses.
+If you have questions regarding education transfer credits or need advising, please contact our DLiTE Advisor, Lisa Krall.
+Please be sure to view the program structure which lists the specific courses and credits, and check your transfer courses for equivalencies prior to making the call.
+Given the nature of this Minnesota licensure program, it is rare for education courses to be transferred into the major without significant alignment in teaching standards.